pravega/pravega-samples/pravega-client-examples/src/main/java/io/pravega/example/streamprocessing/README.md

 When it detects a dead worker, it calls `readerOffline(readerId, lastPosition)` with a null value for `lastPosition`.
-The null value for `lastPosition` indicates that it should use the position stored in the last `ReaderGroupState.CheckpointReader` event in the Reader Group.
+The null value for `lastPosition` indicates that it should use the position stored in the last `ReaderGroupState.CheckpointReader` event written by that reader in the Reader Group.
 Any events processed by the now-dead worker after the last checkpoint will be reprocessed by other workers.
 If writes are not idempotent, this will produce duplicates.